HomeRamadhan

 Fasting: The Ultimate Worship

-The Significance of Salah in Preparation for Death
+The Spiritual Significance of Fasting in Ramadan

 Muslims are encouraged to be more charitable in Ramadan to follow the Prophet’s lead, which his Companions described as “the most generous of all people.”
 (Bukhari)